mikewest/http-state-tokens/draft-west-http-state-tokens.md

 An HTTP State Token holds information which allows a user agent to maintain a stateful session with a specific origin.
 HTTP State Tokens have a number of associated properties:

-*   `delivery` controls the scopes from which the token can be delivered.
+*   `scope` controls the scopes from which the token can be delivered.
 It is an enum of either `same-origin`, `same-site`, or `cross-site`.
 Unless otherwise specified, it is `same-site`.

 *   `expiration` is a timestamp representing the point at which the token will be reset.
 Unless